EPCCed/2020-12-14-archer2-developers-online/_episodes/04-submission.md

 ### Hybrid MPI and OpenMP jobs

-Consdier a hybrid job with both MPI (the individual tasks can alos be referred to as ranks or processes) and OpenMP
+Consider a hybrid job with both MPI (the individual tasks can also be referred to as ranks or processes) and OpenMP
 (with multiple threads).
-Here, wee need to allocate a appropriate number of cores to each MPI task so that the relevant number of threads can be accommodated by `srun`.
+Here, we need to allocate an appropriate number of cores to each MPI task so that the relevant number of threads can be accommodated by `srun`.